Skip to main content

 Notice

 Maschine 1.x owners: In previous Maschine versions MIDI/host automation was only possible via the Macro Controls.
 Now MIDI/host automation and Macro Controls are unrelated: MIDI/host automation can be configured directly on parameters, independently of your Macro Control assignments.
-Macro Controls now specifically serve as shortcuts (or “aliases”) for parameters — see section Creating Custom Sets of Parameters with the Macro Controls for more information.
+Macro Controls now specifically serve as shortcuts (or “aliases”) for parameters — see section Creating custom sets of parameters with the Macro Controls for more information.

 The Automation pane holds two tabs: